Drew Brees Quick Info | |

 - Along with former Olympian Dominique Dawes, Brees was appointed by then-President Barack Obama as the co-chair of the President’s Council on Fitness, Sports, and Nutrition in June 2010.

-- Drew Brees has passed 5,000 yards for 4 seasons (in 2008, 2011, 2012, 2013), a feat which no other quarterback has achieved.
+- Drew Brees had passed 5,000 yards in 4 seasons (in 2008, 2011, 2012, and 2013), a feat which no other quarterback could achieve.

 - He won the award for the best male athlete and best NFL player at the ESPY in 2010.